heptarch/heptarch.github.io/drafts/demon.md

 Ellen is now moored on the other side of a craggy, rough-hewn breakwater, reaching heavily into the sky.
-Behind her is an island with a small rise, and the dark outlines of a shopfront on Chancery Lane; Ede & Ravenscroft, royal tailors.
+Behind her is an island with a small rise, and the dark outlines of a shopfront on Chancery
+Lane: Ede & Ravenscroft, royal tailors.
 The store blooms suddenly into color, and Ellen's view is pulled beneath its trefoiled architrave, past the juridical wigs and robes, the ermine and orders of chivalary, up the stairs to a humble bedroom lit only by the embers of a